kaur-vandana/JavaBasics/src/com/kv/javabasics/zNotes.md

 #### String
 * A String is a datatype in Java, which is not a primitive type.
-* It's actually a Class, but it enjoys a bit of favoritism in Java to make it easier to use than a regular class.
+* It's actually a Class.
 * A String is a sequence of characters.
 * Strings in Java are immutable.
 That means you can't change a String after its created.
 Instead, a new String is created.
-* Strings can be made mutable using String Buffer and String Builder
+* Strings can be made mutable using String Buffer and String Builder.

 #### Comments
 * Comments are ignored by the computer and are added to a program to help describe something.